nobalmohan/nobal.in/content/blog/travel/india/bangalore-day-trip-shivanasamudra-falls-barachukki-falls-br-hills.md

 There's no shop near the jungle lodge.
 So pack your food stuff for a picnic and don't leave any trash behind.
 BR hills are plastic free zone.
 We spotted wild boars, barking deer, captive elephants, spotted deer close to the jungle lodge.
 If you are lucky, you might spot the big cat too.

+#### Route

-Route: Bangalore - Mysore Highway - Ramanagaram - Chennapattana - Maddur - Kollegal - Malavalli - Yelandur - Biligirirange Hills
+Bangalore - Mysore Highway - Ramanagaram - Chennapattana - Maddur - Kollegal - Malavalli - Yelandur - Biligirirange Hills